QuentinRa/blog.quentinra.dev/README.md

 * [ ] Nested courses files should have the title of the nested course and not the nesting course (ex: UML)
 * **Features**
 * [ ] add commit authors (optional)
-* [ ] edit: maybe change ReCaptcha to hCaptcha or ReCaptcha v3?
 * [ ] advanced search? (inside a course/category)
 * [ ] actions? typos
 * [ ] adding file history